Instagram launches Create mode with On This Day throwbacks – TechCrunch

 For now, the highlight of Create is the “On This Day” option that shows a random feed post you shared on the same calendar date in the past.
 Tap the dice button to view a different On This Day post, and once you find one you prefer, you can share it to Stories as an embedded post people can open.

-Instagram actually launched a different way to share throwbacks called “Memories” early this year.
-But most users didn’t know about it since it was tucked in the Profile -> Three-Line ‘Hamburger’ Sidebar -> Archive option used to for Highlighting or Restoring expired Stories or post you’d hidden.
+Instagram actually launched a different way to share throwbacks, called “Memories,” early this year.
+But most users didn’t know about it because it was tucked in the Profile -> Three-Line ‘Hamburger’ Sidebar -> Archive option used to for Highlighting or Restoring expired Stories or post you’d hidden.

 -Quiz with suggestions including “What’s my biggest fear?” and “Only one of these is true” (The Quiz sticker already had suggestions)